Bentonville, Arkansas: Early statehood and Civil War

 Two years after Arkansas received statehood in 1836, thousands of Cherokee people from Georgia passed through Benton County as part of the Trail of Tears route to the Indian Territory in what is now Oklahoma.
 Although no Civil War battles were fought inside Bentonville, the city was occupied by both armies and saw almost all of its buildings burned.
 Bentonville was a staging point for the Confederate army prior to the Battle of Pea Ridge, fought about 12 mi northeast of town, and the town saw a brief skirmish just prior to the battle.

 The city began to rebuild about a decade after incorporation on April 3, 1873, with many of these Reconstruction Era buildings today serving as the oldest structures in Bentonville.

+The first railroad line into the area bypassed Bentonville, instead creating the nearby town of Rogers.
+So in 1883, a corporation called the Bentonville Railroad Company (a forerunner of the Arkansas and Oklahoma Railroad) proceeded to link Rogers with Bentonville, about six miles.
+That line has changed hands over time, but remains in use.

-After the war, the area established a vibrant apple industry, with Benton County becoming the leading apple producing county in the nation in 1901.
+With good transportation available, the area established a vibrant apple industry, with Benton County becoming the leading apple producing county in the nation in 1901.